WormBase/names/README.md

 sudo service docker start

 # Build the application and deploy the docker image to the AWS Elastic Container Registry (ECR)
+# HINT: To deploy the current (untagged) working-directory version of the repository (for testing purpose on test env)
+#       , use the additional argument ARTIFACT_NAME=HEAD
 make release [AWS_PROFILE=<profile_name>]

 # Deploy the application to an EB environmnent.